-After conducting the strategic planning process, developing the plan, and adopting the plan, the THD must put the plan into action.
-Some organizations decide to develop a detailed implementation plan that outlines specifically how staff will implement the strategic plan in day-to-day work, while others maintain a high-level action plan.
+After conducting the strategic planning process, developing the plan, and adopting it, the TPHD must put the plan into action.
+Some organizations decide to develop a detailed implementation plan, or work plan, that outlines specifically how staff will implement the strategic plan in day-to-day work, while others maintain a high-level action plan.
 Implementation plans often include the following: